 The Church voted to extend the call to Reverend Marcus Allen Sr. to become its permanent pastor at a special call meeting on August 14, 2016.
 Reverend Dr. Leonard Thompson Sr. preached his last sermon as Interim Pastor at Mt.
 Zion on Sunday, October 9, 2017.
 A farewell reception followed.
-On the following Sunday, October,16, 2016, Reverend Allen preached his first sermon as Pastor Elect of Mt.
+On the following Sunday, October, 16, 2016, Reverend Allen preached his first sermon as Pastor Elect of Mt.
 Zion Baptist Church.
 He was installed as Mt.
 Zion's permanent pastor on March 5, 2017.
 He and his wife, Terra Cook Allen, and children Mekiyah, Marcus Jr. and Alexandrea have all joined the church.
 First Lady Allen is serving as the Director of the Academic Learning Center.
 She and the children are actively involved in a number of other ministries, including Music Ministry, Marriage Enrichment Ministry, Levites of Zion Praise Team, Youth Ministry, Campus Ministry, the Children's Choir and Youth Usher Ministry.

 During his Tenure, Pastor Allen has started the Mt.
 Zion Morning Motivation Prayer Conference Call on Mondays, Wednesdays, and Fridays at 7:00 a.m.
-He has conducted a church survey to assess the needs of the church and has formed a and Baptism to the first Sunday of the month during the 10:45 a.m. morning worship.
+He has conducted a church survey to assess the needs of the church and has formed a Transition Team to assist him in prioritizing goals and objectives and developing a vision for the church.
+Pastor Allen has changed the New Family Members Class to the second and third Sunday of the month from 9:30 a.m. to 10:30 a.m. and Baptism to the first Sunday of the month during the 10:45 a.m. morning worship.
 Pastor Allen will be conducting Leadership Training quarterly as well as meeting with the Ministerial Staff, on a monthly basis.